wiktor-k/tx-engine/README.md

 1. The dispute for both withdrawals and deposits is handled the same way.
 Should it be handled differently?
 (Because deposits are basically the reverse of a withdrawal)

-2. The library uses decimals for arbitrary precision due to correctness.
-It could be optimized using the "only four places are required".
+2. The library uses `rust_decimal` which has [its own precision](https://docs.rs/rust_decimal/latest/rust_decimal/struct.Decimal.html).
+Based on the other constraints [other libraries may be more suitable](https://docs.rs/rust_decimal/latest/rust_decimal/#comparison-to-other-decimal-implementations).

 ## Future work